Whiterock Conservancy and Coon Rapids

 The Garst Family created this nonprofit and donated its diverse land so as to protect and share it into the future.
 The organization’s deep roots in west-central Iowa culture and landscape and Iowa’s farming heritage give Whiterock Conservancy a strong commitment to story and place, as well as innovation and opportunity.

-This stable non-profit with $18M in assets and such diverse potential requires leadership that can develop great strategies & priorities.
+This stable non-profit with $18M in assets and such diverse potential requires leadership that can develop great strategies and priorities.

 The Whiterock Conservancy is a 509(a)3 nonprofit, with affiliations to Iowa Natural Heritage Foundation, Iowa Department of Natural Resources, and Leopold Center for Sustainable Agriculture.